Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 Viewings and reservations

-8.13 Viewings of Council shared ownership properties will be arranged by the New Homes Officer.
-Viewings may be arranged individually or as part of an ‘open day’ event where multiple viewings take place but at allotted times.
-Applicants will be made aware of the circumstances of the viewing.
+8.8 Viewings may be arranged individually or as part of an ‘open day’ event where multiple viewings take place at allotted times.
+Applicants will be made aware of the circumstances when the viewing is arranged.

-8.16 We ask that all viewers abide by any restrictions or safety instructions in place at the time, or any additional measures implemented by the Council (e.g., the use of Personal Protective Equipment (PPE).
+8.9 Applicants must abide by any restrictions or safety instructions in place at the time of the viewing, or any additional measures implemented by the Council or the developer (e.g., the use of Personal Protective Equipment (PPE).

 Memorandum of Sale